cormachogan/hostinfo-operator/README.md

 }

 // +kubebuilder:object:root=true
 ```

-Here is the file after it has been modified to include a single __spec.hostname__ field and to return two __status__ fields.
-There are also a number of kubebuilder fields added, which are used to do validation and other kubebuilder functions which are outside the scope of this discussion.
+This file is modified to include a single __spec.hostname__ field and to return two __status__ fields.
+There are also a number of kubebuilder fields added, which are used to do validation and other kubebuilder related functions.
+The shortname "ch" will be used later on in our controller logic.
+Also, when we query any Custom Resources created with the CRD, e.g. ```kubectl get hostinfo```, we want the output to display the hostname of the ESXi host.

 Note that what we are doing here is for education purposes only.
 Typically what you would observe is that the spec and status fields would be similar, and it is the function of the controller to reconcile and differences between the two to achieve eventual consistency.
+But we are keeping things simple, as the purpose here is to show how vSphere can be queried from a Kubernetes Operator.
+Below is a snippet of the __hostinfo_types.go__ showing the code changes.
+The code-complete [hostinfo_types.go](api/v1/hostinfo_types.go) is here.

 ```go
 // HostInfoSpec defines the desired state of HostInfo